 Information on religious ceremonies is available on our religious ceremonies page.

 What should I do if I marry overseas?

 If you are thinking about getting married abroad, please contact the appropriate embassy or consulate so that they can advise you of the formalities and documentation required by that country.
 For more information and advice, you can contact the ‘General Register Office’.

 How can I book my marriage?

-The first step in booking your marriage is to decide where you would like the marriage to take place and make a provisional booking.
-If you choose one of our Approved Premises, please check that Registrars are available by contacting our Ceremonies Team on 01270 375140 .
-They will advise you about giving your notice of marriage.
+The first step in booking your ceremony is to decide where you would like the ceremony to take place and make a provisional booking.
+If you choose one of our approved premises, please check that our Ceremony team is available by contacting our Ceremonies Team on 01270 375140 .
+They will book your ceremony and advise you about giving your notice of marriage.

 Notice of marriage

-The next step is to arrange to complete the legal notices of marriage in the registration authority where you reside.
-For details about residential qualifications, please contact the Ceremonies Team.
+The next step is to arrange to complete the legal notices of marriage in the registration authority where you live.
+If you need more information about residential qualifications, see the Marriages and civil partnerships in England and Wales or contact the Ceremonies Team.

-If you live in Cheshire East, and have already booked your ceremony date and the registrar's attendance, you can telephone 0300 123 5019 to make an notice appointment. at one of our offices A booking fee of £35.00 per person will be taken when the appointment is booked.
-This fee covers the cost of the statutory notice fee and is non refundable.
+If you live in Cheshire East, and have already booked your ceremony date and the registrar's attendance, you can telephone 0300 123 5019 to make a notice appointment at one of our offices.
+A booking fee of £35.00 per person will be taken when the appointment is booked.
+This fee covers the cost of the statutory notice fee and is non-refundable.